1. Identify, Collaborate, and Mentor

-Identify, Collaborate, and Mentor: AMENDS creates partnerships with organizations throughout the Middle East and United States to identify exceptional student leaders.
-AMENDS then pairs up students from the Middle East with students from the U.S. and gives each pair a mentor - either leaders in Silicon Valley or professors from Stanford and partner universities in the Middle East - who works with the students before the conference to further develop their own political and social initiatives.
+AMENDS creates partnerships with organizations throughout the Middle East and United States to identify exceptional youth leaders.
+AMENDS then pairs up delegates from the Middle East with students from Stanford, to help them relay their story most effectively.

 AMENDS holds an annual conference that brings together a total of forty youth leaders from the United States and countries across the Middle East.
 During the conference, the delegates participate in workshops on leadership, engage in round table discussions on political issues facing the Middle East and United States, and attend presentations from keynote speakers.

 3. Create online video platform